dot166/jOS_j-lib/README.md

 ThemeEngine is an important component of jLib but the code for the database app is at https://github.com/dot166/jOS_ThemeEngine

-## jLib will work ONLY ON ANDROID OREO (8) AND LATER!! because there is less devices that use Android NOUGAT (7) or older and apps are now dropping support for Android NOUGAT (7) and older
+## jLib will work ONLY ON ANDROID NOUGAT (7) AND LATER!! because there is less devices that use Android MARSHMALLOW (6) or older and apps are now dropping support for those versions

 ## how to use it?